-When the government fails to provide public service to communities it weakens the bond between the state and the individual and creates grievances thus weakening the state.
+When the government fails to provide public services to communities it weakens the bond between the state and the individual and creates grievances, thus weakening the state.

-Many of those who are marginalized because of lack of access to law, education, health employment or due to income deficit are the future recruits to the ranks of the militants
+Many of those who are marginalized because of lack of access to law, education, health employment or due to income deficit are the future recruits to the ranks of the militants.

 The PATA Regulation 1969 marginalized Swat and that created many issues leading to weak governance and that finally culminated in militancy and terrorism.

-That the rank and file of those who challenged the state mainly included persons from marginalized communities in terms of access to employment, livelihood and identity and were thus upset with the State.
+The rank and file of those who challenged the state mainly included persons from marginalized communities in terms of access to employment, livelihood and identity and were thus upset with the state.

-Many unemployed youth joined the insurgents because of poverty others became militants because of deprivation of assets — particularly land.
+Many unemployed youth joined the insurgents because of poverty; others became militants because of deprivation of assets — particularly land.

-The rise of militancy in Swat is the creation of years of mis-governance, an inability to dispense quick justice, lack of reform to mainstream Swat, and marginalization of inhabitants.
+The rise of militancy in Swat is the creation of years of mis-governance, an inability to dispense quick justice, lack of reforms intended to mainstream Swat, and marginalization of inhabitants.

-It is surmised that the implementation of the Local Bodies Reform 2001 weakened the administrative structure in Swat by removal of district administration that provided the militants space to organize and strengthen themselves.
-This occurred at a time when the government of KP was headed by a religious alliance whose members were supportive of the militants.
+The implementation of the Local Bodies Reform 2001 weakened the administrative structure in Swat by removal of district administration that provided the militants space to organize and strengthen themselves.
+This occurred at a time when the government of Khyber Pakhtunkhwa (KP) was headed by a religious alliance whose members were supportive of the militants.

-Many believe that there is a close relationship between religious based education and militancy.
+There is a close relationship between religious based education and militancy.

-Poor regulation of laws relating to illegal broadcast through FM transmitters encouraged the spread of militancy and strengthened the TNSM and TTP in Swat.
-The female were also more prone to be affected to by FM broadcasts.
+Poor regulation of laws relating to illegal broadcast through FM transmitters encouraged the spread of militancy and strengthened the Tehrik-e Nifas-e-Shariah Muhammadi (TNSM) and Tehrik-e-Taliban Pakistan (TTP) in Swat.
+Women were also more prone to be affected to by FM broadcasts.

 The government failed to check the militancy from 2002-2007 by not protecting people and their property.
 This neglect led to the rise of militancy in Swat.